pwb-73/GoLoco/README.md

 The idea was to create an off-line music player/librarian using Safari on an iPad.
 The whole project was/is created using AI.
 I am not a programmer — just persistent.
-At this writing I am at version 43.

 I couldn't find anything out there that did this.
 Perhaps I didn't look hard enough, but everything seemed to have some "gotcha" quality to it.
 I wanted to play my MP3 collection and not pay for someone else's server, bandwidth, or subscription.